 There are dedicated tutorial rooms located throughout the College.
 These are for the use of residents and tutors.
 Priority is always given to the formal College tutorial program.
 The rooms can otherwise be used for small discussion groups and work groups.
-Residents must keep these rooms neat and tidy.
+Residents must keep these rooms neat and tidy, and not leave personal items in them.
 Food and drink are not permitted in tutorial rooms.